MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/servers/using-qos-beacons-to-measure-player-latency-to-azure.md

 You can deploy PlayFab multiplayer servers to more than a dozen Azure regions.
 There are two reasons to do this:

 1. Additional regions provide redundancy.
 If a single Azure region fails, players can access servers in other regions.
-2. Additional regions allow players to access servers that are “nearby” and deliver low-latency connectivity.
+2. Additional regions allow players to access servers that are "nearby" and deliver low-latency connectivity.

 When you call [RequestMultiplayerServer](xref:titleid.playfabapi.com.multiplayer.multiplayerserver.requestmultiplayerserver), you specify a ranked list of Azure regions that PlayFab uses to fulfill the request.
 PlayFab will attempt to fulfill the request using the #1 ranked region, but if there aren't servers standing by in that region, or the region has some other fault, a sub-optimal region further down the list will be attempted.